morsecodist/livable-portland-website/content/ideas/mixed-use-zoning.md

 ---
 title: Mixed Use Zoning
-description: "Mixed use zoning makes for walkable neighborhoods, favors local businesses over large chains, fosters a sense of community, and can even help provide more revenue for the city.
-Most zoning in North America separates residential from commercial uses.
-This virtually guarantees that most places you go  will be far away because it keeps businesses away from homes."
+description: "Mixed use zoning makes for walkable neighborhoods, favors local businesses over large chains, fosters a sense of community, and can even help provide more revenue for the city."
 image: mixed-use.jpg
 rank: 1
 ---